AkshayChikhalkar/MSc.IT/README.md

 #### Content:
 - **Lecture Notes**: Detailed notes covering advanced concepts in machine learning, authentication, autonomous vehicles, and more.
-- **Code Samples**: Implementations and examples related to machine learning algorithms, authentication mechanisms, and industrial software engineering.
+- **Code Samples**: Implementations and examples related to ATA and AUT.
-- **Report Samples**: Templates and samples for writing reports on topics such as information fusion and network security.
+- **Report Samples**: Templates and samples for writing reports on topics such as AUV, AUT, SMW, ATA, UEN, etc.
-- **OneNote Notebook Links**: Links to OneNote notebooks containing additional notes and references for each subject.
+- **OneNote Notebook Links**: Links to OneNote notebooks containing additional notes and references for DSS.
+- **Latex Templates for Reports**: Latex templates for reports are also available. (all tex files are compiled using ['MikTex' compiler](https://miktex.org/howto/install-miktex-mac) using VS code extension ['LaTex Workshop'](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop) on macOS Sonoma 14.3.1 (23D60)).

 ## Contribution